battleaxedotco/tool-docs/docs/faq.md

 Submit a [refund request](./contact#refund) and we’ll get you a refund right away.

+## Do I have to pay a subscription fee?

+Nope.
+Products are one-time payments.
+Updates for the current numbered version and point updates (1.1, 1.2, etc) are free.
+Users will be eligible for a discount code on future major versions (2.0, 3.0, etc).

 ## Installation failed because the extension is not compatible